naveensep14/smartbuds/DEPLOYMENT_GUIDE.md

 1. Go to [vercel.com](https://vercel.com)
 2. Sign up with your GitHub account
 3. Click "New Project"
-4. Import your SmartBuds repository
+4. Import your SuccessBuds repository
 5. Vercel will automatically detect it's a Next.js project
 6. Add your environment variables:
    ```